 BY CAR – If you rent a car, which you could do either from Cancun, or anywhere in the Riviera Maya or Merida, you can easily drive from Rio Lagarto to Las Coloradas and you can also keep driving to El Cuyo from the same road that connects the two villages.

 Bear in mind though, that from Las Coloradas to El Cuyo is not a paved road, it’s dirt road and very narrow, sometimes sandy, so you really need to have a good 4 wheel drive.
 Forget it, if it has recently rained.
 The views are spectacular though.

-If you are driving around Yucatan, you might want to optimize your time and see as much as you can in the area.
-That’s why I put together this 2-days itinerary in Yucatan to see Las Coloradas starting from Valladolid
+If you are driving around the Yucatan peninsula, you might want to optimize your time and see as much as you can in the area.
+That’s why I put together this 2-days itinerary in Yucatan to see Las Coloradas starting from Valladolid.

 - 8 am – leave from Valladolid to Ek Balam, a spectacular archeological site on the way to Rio Lagartos.
 It’s located at only 45 minutes from Valladolid.
 They also have a cenote that you can reach by bike (bike rental available too) Valladolid – Ek Balam 45′ drive.

 - 12.00 pm – Ek Balam – Las Coloradas – aprox 2h drive

 - After sunset – Las Coloradas Rio Lagartos – 30 min drive